Nine’s publishing division breaks news faster with Slack

-A few years ago, the publishing division at Nine, one of Australia’s largest national media companies, embarked upon a radical digital transformation.
-The division produces some of the country’s most established news titles, including The Sydney Morning Herald, The Age and The Australian Financial Review, but the era of the 24/7 news cycle demands a new strategy.
-Moving away from its legacy publishing environment, the division looked to Slack to increase the transparency of newsroom processes and improve collaboration across teams, time zones and news stories.
+A few years ago, the publishing division at Nine, one of Australia’s largest national media companies, embarked on a radical digital transformation.
+The division produces some of the country’s most established news outlets, including The Sydney Morning Herald, The Age and The Australian Financial Review, but the era of the 24/7 news cycle demands a new strategy.
+Moving away from its legacy publishing environment, the division looked to Slack to increase transparency around newsroom processes and improve collaboration across teams, time zones and news stories.

 “The most efficient form of communication is face to face.
 If you can't do that, I would argue the next most efficient is Slack.”